open-telemetry/oteps/text/0042-separate-context-propagation.md

 To access the global injector, the Propagation API provides a function which returns an injector.

 **SetHTTPExtractor(extractor)**
-To update the global extractor, the Propagation API provides a function which takes an injector.
+To update the global extractor, the Propagation API provides a function which takes an extractor.

 **GetHTTPExtractor() -> extractor**
 To access the global extractor, the Propagation API provides a function which returns an extractor.